-- Consumption of sugary drinks everyday leads to obesity is an example of simple hypothesis.
+- Consumption of sugary drinks every day leads to obesity is an example of a simple hypothesis.

-- All lilies have same number of petals is an example of null hypothesis.
+- All lilies have the same number of petals is an example of a null hypothesis.

 - If a person gets 7 hours of sleep, then he will feel less fatigue than if he sleeps less.

 Following are the functions performed by the hypothesis:

 - Hypothesis helps in making an observation and experiments possible.

 - It becomes the start point for the investigation.

 - It helps in directing the inquiries in the right directions.

 Researchers use the hypothesis to put down their thoughts directing how the experiment would take place.
 Following are the steps that are involved in the scientific method: